The Truth About Aloe Vera for Dogs

 The rind of the plant is usually barbed and has no nutritional value — you can think of it as the skin of the plant.
 Directly under the rind is a yellow layer called aloe latex, which contains saponins that can be potentially harmful.
 Aloe latex contains a chemical called aloin.
 Aloe latex can cause skin irritation in anyone with a latex allergy, and aloin can be used as a laxative.
 In fact, people use aloin on themselves and their pets in small doses for diet cleanses.

 In its pure form, aloe is clear and can be slightly watery.
-Food grade aloe does not contain aloin or aloe latex, and is perfectly safe to rub on your pets skin.
+Food-grade aloe does not contain aloin or aloe latex and is perfectly safe to rub on your pet’s skin.
 If they lick food-grade aloe, your pet should not have any reaction.

-Aloe that you purchase at the store to treat sunburns, however, may not be safe for your pet to lick.
+Aloe that you purchase at the store to relieve sunburns, however, may not be safe for your pet to lick.
 You may notice that aloe from the store is a bright green color — this is because there are other chemicals, additives, and dyes to prolong the shelf-life and preserve the enzymes in the store-bought aloe vera.
 Unless your product is all-natural and marked as “pet-safe”, it is a good rule of thumb to stop your dog from licking it.

 There are many natural remedies that can prove extremely beneficial, but there are also some you must use caution with.
 Be certain to do your research prior to adding a product to your dog’s regimen.
 To learn about more healthy, natural solutions for your pet, take a tour of our blogs or check out our CBD salves for dogs, cats and horses.